TheMinefighter/StorageManagementTool/docs/usage.md

 # Moving files and folders
 You can simply move files or whole folders from your SSD to your HDD or NAS.
 You can do that in the program or via the [Send to HDD feature](usage.html#Send-to-HDD).

-In the main tab you can select which file(s) or folder(s) you want to move, or paste paths, separated with semicolons.
+In the main tab you can select which file(s) or folder(s) you want to move, choose (multiple) from the suggestions or paste paths, separated with semicolons.

+Then you can specify the path you want to move the data to:
+By default it moves your data (e.g. C:\\Users\\YourName\\Appdata\\Local\\YourDataDirectory\\) to your the configured export path (e.g. F:\\SSD).
+From there the program reconstructs the original path (e.g. F:\\SSD\\C\\Users\\YourName\\Appdata\\Local\\YourDataDirectory\\)
+You can disable that reconstruction by checking 'Use absolute path'.
+Furthermore you can change that path and (optionally) make that changed path the default.
 # Customize Shellfolders
+You can customize the windows shellfolders (e.g. Documents, Downloads..) from this program.
+For these operations the program has to run as administrator.

 # Customize windows indexing
 # Monitoring folders
 # Configure pagefiles